 The Rutgers University library maintains the collection called the World Criminal Justice Library Electronic Network (WCJLN).

 Here is the list of some useful websites and homepages of criminal justice research and policy agencies which can guide you to a range of international resources as well as hard to find statistical data.
+Take time to explore the menu of each site.

 Amnesty International - an international non-governmental human rights organization with offices all over the world.